 Matthew Knittel serves as Director and was formerly employed as a financial economist by the US Department of Treasury and an economist by the Michigan Department of Treasury.
 Mr. Knittel holds a M.A. and Ph.D. in Economics from Michigan State University and a bachelor's degree in Economics from Hope College in Holland, Michigan.
 Mr. Knittel has taught courses at George Washington, Johns Hopkins, and Penn State Universities and published several articles in the National Tax Journal, the NBER and US Treasury's Office of Tax Analysis working paper series.

-Mark Ryan serves as Deputy Director and was formerly employed as the Executive Director of the Pennsylvania Senate Finance Committee, a Chief of Staff for a Pennsylvania State Senator, the Executive Director of the Pennsylvania House Finance Committee and supervisor in what is now the Bureau of Research in the Pennsylvania Department of Revenue.
-Mr. Ryan holds a M.S. in Public Management and Policy from Heinz College at Carnegie Mellon University and a B.A. in History from the State University of New York.
+Mark Ryan serves as the Deputy Director of the Independent Fiscal Office (IFO).
+Prior to joining the IFO, Mr. Ryan served as executive director of the finance committees for the Pennsylvania Senate and House of Representatives, chief of staff for a Pennsylvania state senator and revenue forecasting supervisor in the Pennsylvania Department of Revenue.
+Mr. Ryan holds a M.S. in Public Management and Policy Analysis from Heinz College at Carnegie Mellon University and a B.A. in History from the State University of New York.

 Stacey Knavel serves as Senior Revenue Analyst and was formerly employed as a manager in the Pennsylvania Department of Revenue's Bureau of Research, where she coordinated the revenue forecasting process for both the General Fund and the Motor License Fund.
 Ms. Knavel also conducted policy analysis related to a wide variety of tax types and participated in shaping many aspects of the Department's tax policy.
 Ms. Knavel holds a B.S. in Finance from Pennsylvania State University.

-Karen Maynard serves as an Revenue Analyst and was formerly employed as an Economist at the Joint State Government Commission (JSGC) for 9.5 years.
-Working for the JSGC, Ms. Maynard provided statistical and economic data analysis on a very broad range of subjects including Earned Income Tax Credits, K-12 and postsecondary education, child safety, health care, PA library system, jury selection, indigent defense, state pension benefits, traffic safety, and guardianship.
+Karen Maynard serves as an Revenue Analyst II and her primary responsibilities at the IFO include forecasting personal income tax revenues as well as working on special projects pertaining to education and other subjects as needed.
+Ms. Maynard was formerly employed as an Economist at the Joint State Government Commission where she provided statistical and economic data analysis on a very broad range of subjects including Earned Income Tax Credits, K-12 and postsecondary education, child safety, health care, PA library system, jury selection, indigent defense and state pension benefits.
 Ms. Maynard holds a M.A. in Economics from Penn State University and two bachelor's degrees, in Economics and Mathematics, and a minor in Business Administration from Mansfield University of Pennsylvania.

 Charlene Raves serves as Administrative Assistant and was formerly an office manager for two small businesses.
 While working as an office manager she was involved in processing payroll, quarterly and yearly taxes, accounts payable and receivables.
 Ms. Raves has previously been employed by a CPA firm and the Cumberland Valley School District.